 Tip #4: Research your Visit

 Learn as much as you can about the area before you go.
 Research the places you want to visit.
-It would be disappointing to get to a location and realize that it is closed.
-Some places are only open seasonally (April through October).
+It would be disappointing to get to a location and realize that it is closed for the season of crowded because of a Special Event you were unaware of.
+Some places are only open seasonally (April through October) and many places host Festivals and special events throughout the warmer months.

 Tip #5: Check the HVE Events Page

-Also check My Facebook Page for any events happening in the places you’ll be visiting, so you don’t miss anything.
+Also check My Facebook Page for any events happening in the places you’ll be visiting, so you don’t miss anything fun.
+A Festival may be something that you’re in the mood for.

 Tip #6: Make a list